-As a Village, we continue to respond to changes in the equestrian community as well as its growth.
-In an effort to learn more about the composition, issues, and concerns of the community, Wellington's Council gave direction in 2010 to develop an Equestrian Master PlanWellington and the Equestrian Preserve Committee set out to develop an Equestrian Plan of Action.
-Since then, Beginning in 2014, public input was gathered, issues identified, concerns defined, and possible solutions were explored in preparation for the plan.
-Because of this research, as a community, we now have a better understanding of the equestrian lifestyle and industry, its composition, and future challenges facing the community.
+As a Village, we continue to respond to changes in the equestrian community and to the sustainability of a competitive lifestyle, which is centered on the horse.
+In an effort to learn more about the composition, issues, and concerns of the community, Wellington and the Equestrian Preserve Committee set out to develop an Equestrian Plan of Action.
+Beginning in 2014, public input was gathered, issues identified, concerns defined, and possible solutions were explored in preparation for the plan.
+Because of this research, as a community, we now have a better understanding of the equestrian lifestyle, the industry, its composition, and future challenges facing the community.

-As the public input process merged with the technical data gathered, the community's issues and concerns did not directly align with the traditional planning definition of a "master plan."
-The Equestrian Preserve Area (EPA) is more than 85% built out with 95% of the lands privately owned, leaving little space for future physical planning to occur.
-Spatial or physical planning within the EPA would typically address points of ingress and egress; those points already exist.
-Future placement of primary equestrian venues is not necessary either, as they too already exist.
-In addition, designing a community with integrated amenities would require commitment from all landowners since a single master developer does not exist.
-Considering these realities, this Equestrian Master Plan is not so much about the physical components of a community, but the realities of what the community must face as we move toward future sustainability and preservation of the EPA.
-The data gathered concerning the EPA was has been presented to the community in various forms and media.
+The data gathered concerning the Equestrian Preserve Area, (EPA) has been presented to the community in various forms and media.
 Examples of this comprehensive data include the number of permanent and temporary stalls, equestrian disciplines breakdown, the number of polo fields, bridle trail volumes, and the estimated amount of livestock waste produced yearly.
-This information, which continues to be updated, has given residents and Wellington staff an understanding of the statistical components of the EPA and provided the basis for public discussions.
+This information, which continues to be updated, has given residents and Wellington staff an understanding of the statistical components of the EPA and provides a basis for public discussions.
 From these discussions, areas of concern and issues were documented.
-Common themes included: simplifying the local permitting process, improving horse and rider health, safety, and welfare, community support for road and infrastructure improvements, and-community support for both the equine lifestyle and the equestrian industry, along with the various equine sports located here in Wellington.
+Common themes included: simplifying the local permitting process, improving horse and rider health, safety, and welfare, community support for road and infrastructure improvements, and community support for both the equine lifestyle and the equestrian industry, along with the various equine sports located here in Wellington.
 The community also stressed the uniqueness of Wellington's equestrian community and the need to uphold the high standards of "world-class" and international appeal.